tyronebj/espa-surface-reflectance/not-validated-prototype-lasrc/README.md

     {scene_name}_sr_*: surface reflectance in internal ESPA file format
 ```

+  * Note that the FORTRAN version contains the code as delivered from Eric Vermote and team at NASA Goddard Space Flight Center.
+The C version contains the converted FORTRAN code into C to work in the ESPA environment.
+It also contains any bug fixes, agreed upon by Eric's team, along with performance enhancements.
+The FORTRAN code contains debugging and validation code, which is not needed for production processing.

 ### Dependencies
   * ESPA raw binary and ESPA common libraries from ESPA product formatter and associated dependencies
   * XML2 library